 Introduces students that are new to AutoCAD to the basic concepts of creating drawings using this software package.
 Emphasis (when applicable) will be placed on drafting and design as related to the building construction industry.
 Assignments will be introduced that include coordinate systems, creating geometric shapes, modifying existing objects, working with layers, annotating drawings, creating and using blocks, dimensioning, creating layouts, basic 3D design, and printing/plotting drawings.
 This course also places a strong emphasis on working from written specifications.
-(2 lec, 2 lab) Prerequisite: DTG-104 or <a href="https
+(2 lec, 2 lab) Prerequisite: DTG 103 or DTG 104